Skip to Main Content

 Introduce Wet Food

 If your cat hasn’t been introduced to wet food, now is a great time to start!
 Wet cat food contains a high moisture content, allowing your cat to get the hydration they need.
-The Go!
-Solutions
+We recommended mixing it up with their dry food or serving it on its own!
+To add even more moisture, try adding some lukewarm water to their kibble or wet food.

 Provide Fresh Drinking Water